david-knott/moderncompilerinjava/CURRENT.md

 We need to wrap the input stream rather that the ast.
 I think the pretty printer is used for this.

-Problem is that the parser expects an expression.
+Problem is that the parser expects an expression or a declist.
+I added a rule to the grammar to allow either a declist or a expression to be the root of the parse tree.

 ## 28th October 2020